EoinDavey/tsPEG/README.md

 A `SyntaxErr` object is composed of two fields, a `pos` field with the position of the error, and `expmatches` which contains a list of expected matches.
 It also supports a `toString` method to return a readable text error message.
 (In production though it is recommended to use a more ad-hoc custom method).

-Matches can be either a `RegexMatch`, or an `EOF` match.
+Matches can be either a `RegexMatch`, or an `EOFMatch`.
 These can be disambiguated by checking the `kind` field (not the same as the AST `kind` fields).
 Each type contains a field "negated" denoting whether the match was expected to be successful or unsuccessful (e.g. if the `!` operator was used).

+`RegexMatch` objects are for attempts at matching regex literals, these are the most common. `EOFMatch` objects are for attempts at matching the `EOF` (`$`) match (See the [section on EOF matching](#eof-matching)).

 The definitions for each are below:

 See details of the `PosInfo` object in the [Position Tracking section.](#position-tracking).